 S-52 is a standard used by ECDIS manufacturers that determines how ENC data is displayed on an ECDIS screen through symbols, line styles, colours and other visual cues.
 This means that what the mariner sees on the screen is displayed in the same way across all approved makes and models of ECDIS.

-The presentation library is an important part of this standard and ship owners are now expected to update to the latest library (4.0) by August this year.
+The presentation library is an important part of this standard and ship owners are now expected to update to the latest library (4.0) by August 2017.
 You can find out more information on this change in our